opnfv/armband/docs/installation-instruction.rst

 =====================

-The following minimum hardware requirements must be met for the installation of AArch64 Brahmaputra 3.0 using Fuel:
+The following minimum hardware requirements must be met for the installation of AArch64 Colorado 1.0 using Fuel:

 +--------------------+------------------------------------------------------+
 | **HW Aspect**      | **Requirement**                                      |